A Discretize-Then-Optimize Approach to PDE-Constrained Shape Optimization: Introduction

-Second, it is generally useful to 'precondition' gradient- and quasi-Newton type methods by means of a 'base metric' which takes into account some information about the objective.
+Gradient algorithms need to be endowed with a (Riemannian) metric.
+In our context, the Euclidean and an elasticity-based metric are often considered.
+A third option, inspired by \cite{HerzogLoayzaRomero:2022:1}, is based on the observation that it is generally useful to `precondition' gradient- and quasi-Newton type methods by means of a `base metric' which takes into account some information about the objective.
 We therefore devise a Riemannian metric on $\planarmanifold$ which is informed about the penalty part of the objective.
-Since this metric is complete, degenerate meshes, which lie on the boundary of $\planarmanifold$, are infinitely far away from any regular mesh in terms of their geodesic distance.
+It will be proved in \cref{proposition:NewCompleteMetric} that this metric is complete, and thus, degenerate meshes, which lie on the boundary of $\planarmanifold$, are infinitely far away from any regular mesh in terms of their geodesic distance.
 This property is mathematically convenient since an optimization scheme moving along geodesic segments by construction need not explicitly monitor mesh quality and can take arbitrarily large steps.
 Unfortunately, the completeness of the metric is also practically difficult to exploit since, unfortunately, the numerical integration of the respective geodesics is prohibitively expensive.
 However, we demonstrate that the proposed Riemannian metric is still beneficial to use in gradient methods, even when combined with the inexpensive Euclidean retraction.
 Moreover, compared to an elasticity-based metric, the conversion of the shape derivative to the gradient is significantly less expensive since the underlying linear system is governed by a rank-$1$ perturbation of the identity matrix.
 It turns out that gradient methods utilizing the complete metric perform well even in the absence of the mesh quality penalty.

 The paper is structured as follows.
 In \cref{section:manifold_planar_triangular_meshes} we characterize the manifold $\planarmanifold$ of admissible vertex positions.
 A new penalty function to control the mesh quality is proposed and analyzed in \cref{section:penalized_shape_optimization}.
 We prove that the addition of this penalty function renders a discretized model problem in PDE-constrained shape optimization well posed. \Cref{section:steepest_descent_method} describes a generic gradient descent method on Riemannian manifolds with Armijo backtracking line search.
 We present various numerical experiments with different purposes in \cref{section:numerical_results}. \Cref{section:conclusions_outlook} offers conclusions and a brief outlook.